A HOMEMADE SUGAR-FREE KETO TREAT FOR ALL SEASONS

 - Put in the refrigerator for about 10 minutes

-- Line your baking sheet with a silpat or baking spray (i did not test using spray)
+- Line your baking sheet with a Silpat or parchment paper

 - When baked remove from oven and let cool completely.